Platform can be used to form a diagnostic device which can provide early warning signs for lung disorders

 Two types of techniques to detect a chemical substance

-Chandramouli Subramaniam, a professor from the institute’s Department of Chemistry told that there are two types of techniques to detect a chemical substance (an analyte) which are indirect and direct.
+Chandramouli Subramaniam, a professor from the institute’s Department of Chemistry told that there are two types of techniques which are indirect and direct to detect a chemical substance (an analyte).

 In the indirect method, other molecules called labels specifically bind to the analyte and emit a fluorescent light which is detected.
 In the direct method, the light scattered by the analyte itself has a specific signature that is detected.
 He also added that their new platform uses the direct method called the Raman spectroscopy.